Xilinx/mlir-aie/AIEVecDialect.md

 AIE vector lane selection

-Xilinx-specific vector lane selection operation.
+AMD-specific vector lane selection operation.
 It selects between the first set of lanes or the second one according to the value in 'select'.
 If the bit in select is 0(1), it returns the value in the first(second) set of lanes.